haolinnie/Self-Service-Database-Mock-Server/ssd_api/APIDocumentation.md

 ---
 ### Get list of table names
-Get the names of all the tables in the database
+Get the names of all the tables in the database.

 URL: `baseURL/ssd_api/get_table`

+Type: `GET`

 Example: